truenas/middleware/docs/userguide/freenas_directoryservice.rst

 An expired password for the administrator account will cause kinit to fail, so ensure that the password is still valid.
 Also, double-check that the password on the AD account being used does not include any spaces or special symbols, and is not unusually long.

-Try creating a Computer entry on the Windows server's OU.
+If the Windows server version is lower than 2008 R2, try creating a "Computer" entry on the Windows server's OU.
 When creating this entry, enter the FreeNAS® hostname in the "name" field.
-Make sure that it is under 15 characters and that it is the same name as the one set in the "Hostname" field in :menuselection:`Network --> Global Configuration` and the
+Make sure that it is under 15 characters and that it is the same name as the one set in the "Hostname" field in
-"NetBIOS Name" in :menuselection:`Directory Service --> Active Directory` settings.
-Make sure the hostname of the domain controller is set in the "Domain
-Controller" field of :menuselection:`Directory Service --> Active Directory`.
+:menuselection:`Network --> Global Configuration` and the "NetBIOS Name" in :menuselection:`Directory Service --> Active Directory` settings.
+Make sure the hostname of the domain controller is set in the "Domain Controller" field of :menuselection:`Directory Service --> Active Directory`.

 .. _If the System Will not Join the Domain: